Alpine race: History

+Disproof by modern genetics

+The fact that there are no sharp distinctions between the supposed racial groups had been observed by Blumenbach and later by Charles Darwin.

+With the availability of new data due to the development of modern genetics, the concept of races in a biological sense has become untenable.
+Problems of the concept include: It "is not useful or necessary in research", scientists are not able to agree on the definition of a certain proposed race, and they do not even agree on the number of races, with some proponents of the concept suggesting 300 or even more "races".
+Also, data are not reconcilable with the concept of a treelike evolution nor with the concept of "biologically discrete, isolated, or static" populations.

+Current scientific consensus

+After discussing various criteria used in biology to define subspecies or races, Alan R. Templeton concludes in 2016: "[T]he answer to the question whether races exist in humans is clear and unambiguous: no."

 Physical appearance

-A typical Alpine skull is regarded as brachycephalic ('broad-headed').
-As well as being broad in the crania, this thickness appears generally elsewhere in the morphology of the Alpine, as Hans Günther describes:
+A typical Alpine skull was regarded as brachycephalic ('broad-headed').
+As well as being broad in the crania, this thickness was thought to appear generally elsewhere in the morphology of the Alpine, as Hans Günther (1927) describes:

 Ripley (1899) further notes that the nose of the Alpine is broader (mesorrhine) while their hair is usually a chestnut colour and their occiputs are slightly rounded.
 According to Robert Bennett Bean (1932) the skin pigmentation of the Alpine is an 'intermediate white', a colour in-between the lighter skinned Nordic and the darker-skinned Mediterranean.
 Despite the large numbers of alleged Alpines, the characteristics of the Alpines were not as widely discussed as those of the Nordics and Mediterraneans.
 Typically they were portrayed as "sedentary": solid peasant stock, the reliable backbone of the European population, but not outstanding for qualities of leadership or creativity.
 Madison Grant insisted on their "essentially peasant character".

+According to Taylor (1931), Alpines have a strong work ethic and thrive best in their native homelands.
+Their diasporic communities are equally as capable but are not appreciated by their host countries.
+Instead, they are viewed as threats to the status quo.